-- If the CD-ROM drive that you are using to install your operating system is attached to the integrated disk-storage controller. disconnect or remove all disk drives attached to the integrated controller. - If only disk drives are attached to the integrated controller, disconnect the cable for the integrated controller from the IDE or SCSI connector on the system board.
-See the label inside the server cover for the location of the IDE or SCSI controller connector. - 6.
-Follow the instructions in "Installing the Files while Installing UnixWare" on page 154; then, return here and continue with step 7. - 7.
-Power down the system. - 8.
-Install any non-ServeRAID disk-storage adapters or controllers in the server; then, attach the drives to the disk-storage adapters and controllers. - 9.
-Install the second ServeRAID adapter or controller from the list you created in step 3f on page 151; then, attach the drives to the ServeRAID adapter or controller. - 10.
-Turn on the system and allow UnixWare to discover the new disk-storage adapters and controllers. - 11.
-Power down the system. - 12.
-Repeat steps 9, 10, and 11 until all ServeRAID adapters, ServeRAID controllers, and drives are installed. - 13.
+- If the CD-ROM drive that you are using to install the operating system is attached to the integrated disk-storage controller, disconnect or remove all disk drives attached to the integrated controller. - If only disk drives are attached to the integrated controller, disconnect the cable for the integrated controller from the IDE or SCSI connector on the system board.
+See the label inside the server cover for the location of the IDE or SCSI controller connector. - Follow the instructions in "Installing the files while installing UnixWare" on page 154; then, return here and continue with step 7. - 7.
+Power down the system. - Install any non-ServeRAID disk-storage adapters or controllers in the server; then, attach the drives to the disk-storage adapters and controllers. - Install the second ServeRAID adapter or controller from the list you created in step 3f on page 151; then, attach the drives to the ServeRAID adapter or controller. - Turn on the system and allow UnixWare to discover the new disk-storage adapters and controllers. - 11.
+Power down the system. - Repeat steps 9, 10, and 11 until all ServeRAID adapters, ServeRAID controllers, and drives are installed. - 13.
 You can now partition and format the logical drives attached to the additional ServeRAID adapters and controllers.
 See the information provided with UnixWare for more instructions.

-Installing UnixWare on a Non-ServeRAID Drive:
+Installing UnixWare on a non-ServeRAID drive:

-Use the instructions in this section if you are using multiple disk-storage adapters or controllers, you are installing UnixWare on a drive attached to a non-ServeRAID adapter or controller, and you intend to store only data on the drives attached to your ServeRAID adapters and controllers.
+Use the instructions in this section if you are using multiple disk-storage adapters or controllers, you are installing UnixWare on a drive attached to a non-ServeRAID adapter or controller, and you intend to store only data on the drives attached to the ServeRAID adapters and controllers.

-- 1. Install all ServeRAID adapters that you intend to use in your system. - Using the ServeRAID Configuration Program, create all of your arrays and define all of your logical drives.
+- Install all ServeRAID adapters that you intend to use in the system. - 2.
+Using the ServeRAID Configuration Program, create all of the arrays and define all of the logical drives.